Join Here | Log In

 Genotype report: Schizophrenia-related variants

-First, the two-hit hypothesis of genetic vulnerability along with an environmental ‘hit’ makes me aware of how important it is to ensure that kids have a healthy childhood and adolescence.
+1. Protecting a healthy childhood: The two-hit hypothesis of genetic vulnerability, along with an environmental ‘hit’, makes me aware of how important it is to ensure that kids have a healthy childhood and adolescence.
 Malnutrition, stress, maltreatment, and sexual abuse are all linked to increased susceptibility to schizophrenia.
-Drug use in the teen years when the brain is still developing is also an environmental factor.
-Be nice to kids and provide a healthy environment for their brains during development.
+Drug use in the teen years, when the brain is still developing, is also an environmental factor.
+Be good to your kids and provide a healthy environment for their brains during development.

 Immune response: